-You’re not an anomaly because you got a total of three hours of sleep broken up in 20 minute chunks last night.
+You’re not an anomaly because you got a total of three hours of sleep broken up into 20-minute chunks last night.
 It’s also normal that you weren’t coherent, or that you yelled at your husband for who knows what when the baby jolted you awake.

 3. Reach out to other moms in the same boat

 I’m all about surrounding yourself with moms who can understand what you’re going through.
 These are also the moms who can offer amazing support and advice and let you know that yes, it does get better.

 But what’s even better is to find first-time moms who are still going through the same thing.

 As much as every mom understands the difficulties of the newborn stage, it’s not the same when they’re already “in the clear.”
 It’s like you still can’t relate to any mom who gets to sleep eight hours at night.